PravinKadwe/FriendsListtxt/README.md

 # FriendsListtxt
-Create web page in php which allow you to select name from dropdown, on submit it created .txt file with selected name in it.
+Create a web page in PHP which allows you to select names from the dropdown, on submitting it create a .txt file with the selected name in it.

 Hello Everyone,
-      This Project demonstrate gathering data from .txt file display in dropdown and selected option from dropdown list will be display below in the text box.
-      After selection is done click on the "Save Friend list" button which will create "MyFriends.txt" file and selected name will be saved in it.
+      This Project demonstrates gathering data from the .txt file displayed in the dropdown, and the selected option from the dropdown list will be displayed below in the text box.
+After the selection is done click on the "Save Friend list" button which will create the "MyFriends.txt" file and the selected name will be saved in it.